24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Australia is an island continent in the Asia-Paciﬁc region with an area of about 7.6 million km2.
 Australia has a temperate climate in most of the inhabited areas and a tropical climate in the north.
 The oﬃcial language is English.

-Australia is a vibrant multicultural society with a population of approximately 25.2 million people.
-With an annual population growth rate of 1.6%, the domestic market is consistently expanding, making Australia an appealing destination for corporations looking to expand their services abroad.
+Australia is a vibrant multicultural society with a population of approximately 25.8 million people.
+With an average annual population growth rate of 1.2%,1 the domestic market in Australia is consistently expanding, making Australia an appealing destination for corporations looking to expand their services abroad.

 With an economy strongly linked to Asia - and in particular, China - there is also great optimism in Australia’s future economic development.
-In fact, Australia’s economy has had uninterrupted growth in total GDP for 27 years, the longest in the developed world.
+In fact, prior to COVID Australia’s economy had uninterrupted growth in total GDP for 27 years, the longest in the developed world.

 Australia has very strong export markets.
-Natural resources make up 49.1% of Australia’s A$215 billion in exports in 2018, followed by services (21.2%), manufacturing (11.5%) and rural (10.8%).
-Australia’s top five export commodities in 2018 were iron ore, coal, education, gold and natural gas.
-Australia’s top five trading partners are currently China, Japan, South Korea, the US and India.
+Natural resources make up 49.1% of Australia’s A$459 billion in exports in the 2021/22 financial year, followed by services (21.2%), manufacturing (11.5%) and rural (10.8%).
+Australia’s top ﬁve export commodities in the 2021/22 financial year were iron ore, coal, natural gas, education, and gold.
+Australia’s top ﬁve trading partners are currently China, Japan, South Korea, the US and India.